ocpp-balanz/balanz/docs/source/ui.rst

 charger connector in its own row.
 For each group, basic information about the current total offered power (in A) vs. the available total is shown as gauge.
 This is followed by a split of connectors by their charging status.

-Referring to the example below (click to expand), the group ``RR2`` has been expanded to show it's four charger (each with a single connector).
+Referring to the example below (click to expand), the group ``RR2`` has been expanded to show its four chargers (each with a single connector).
 Detailed information about charging status is presented along the columns.
 The table (like all tables in the UI) may be sorted and filtered by any column.

 At the end of each row, three icons are displayed.
 The first will open a popup windows displaying the charging history.
 The second allows an ongoing session to be remotely stopped, while the third icon will indicate by its color the network connectivty status of the charger
-(i.e. whether the charger is currently connected to balanz).
+(i.e. whether the charger is currently connected to :term:`balanz`).

-If the user has appropriate permissions, the ``priority`` column is editable when a session is ongoing.
-The priority change takes effect immediately for that session, but reverts to the charger default once the charging session is complete.
+If the user has appropriate permissions, the ``Priority`` column is editable when a session is ongoing.
+A priority change takes effect immediately for that session, but reverts to the charger default once the charging session is complete.

 .. figure:: images/status.png